 Mesothelioma

-Malignant mesothelioma is a rare cancer caused by asbestos exposure that develops in the lining of the lungs, abdomen, and other organs.
-It’s an aggressive disease, but treatments like surgery, chemotherapy, and immunotherapy have helped patients live longer, fuller lives after a diagnosis.
-Learn how Mesothelioma Hope can connect you or a loved one with medical guidance, financial assistance, and supportive care.
+Malignant mesothelioma is a rare cancer that develops in the lining of the lungs, abdomen, or other organs after asbestos exposure.
+It’s an aggressive disease, but treatment from a specialist may help you live a longer, fuller life.
+Learn how Mesothelioma Hope can connect you or a loved one with top doctors and treatments, financial compensation, and support resources.

 Medically reviewed by: Mark Levin, MD